-A selection committee composed of seven members - five faculty and two students - will choose the award recipient based on the criteria listed above.
+From nominations submitted by GSBS students, the Dean will appoint a selection committee composed of seven members: five faculty and two students.
+The selection committee will choose two award recipients based on the criteria listed above.
+Dr. Michael Blanton serves as a non-voting member representing the GSBS.